 2. Tecopa Hot Springs

 For those who are avid outdoor spa seekers, willing to journey a little further, Tecopa is a stunning natural haven.
 The grass-lined pools are a gorgeous aquamarine color, offering endless views of the famous Death Valley National Park.
-Being one of the hottest places on earth most of the year, there really is only one time of the year that’s ideal to visit this spot.
 These piping hot pools have been millions of years in the making and are definitely worth a weekend trip.
 Some local resorts harness the natural hot springs for a more catered experience, including Tecopa Hot Springs Resort and Delight’s Hot Springs Resort.

 The dappling thermal waters of this outdoor oasis absolutely need to be on your list.
-After about a two-mile hike you’ll get to hang your arms over the rocks with the rest of you submerged in warm rock pools with temperatures reaching around 100 degrees as you take in the sweeping vistas of the valley.
-To get to the hot springs, you will have to pass through icy cold water, but it’s all part of the experience, isn’t it?
-Find out more here.
+After about a two-mile hike you’ll get to submerge in warm rock pools with temperatures reaching around 100 degrees as you take in the sweeping vistas of the valley.
+To get to these California hot springs, you will have to pass through icy cold water, but it’s all part of the experience, isn’t it?